-(1) The Home Affordable Refinance Program (HARP): HARP expands access to refinancing for families whose homes have lost value and whose mortgage payments can be reduced at today's low interest rates.
-It helps to address the problems faced by homeowners who made what seemed like conservative financial decisions three, four or five years ago, but who have found themselves unable to benefit from the low interest rates available today because the value of their homes has sunk below that of their existing mortgages.
+Many homeowners who made what seemed like conservative financial decisions three, four or five years ago find themselves unable to benefit from the low interest rates available today because the value of their homes has sunk below that of their existing mortgages.

-Initially, the program was able to help homeowners whose existing mortgages were up to 105 percent of their current home value.
-However, we moved to expand it to help those with mortgages up to 125 percent of current home value.
+Originally, the Home Affordable Refinancing Program was designed to help homeowners whose existing mortgages were up to 105 percent of their current house value, but it has since been expanded to help those with mortgages up to 125 percent of current value.